centic9/CommonCrawlDocumentDownload/README.md

 * Increase the version in `gradle.properties` afterwards
 * Afterwards go to the [Github tags page](https://github.com/centic9/CommonCrawlDocumentDownload/tags) and create a release and add release-notes for the published version
-* The resulting binaries should appear at https://repo1.maven.org/maven2/org/dstadler/CommonCrawlDocumentDownload/
+* The resulting binaries should appear at https://repo1.maven.org/maven2/org/dstadler/commoncrawldownload/ (Note: some releases were done to https://repo1.maven.org/maven2/org/dstadler/CommonCrawlDocumentDownload/)

 ## Support this project